Can We Just Admit That Publishing is Hopelessly Broken?

 There has to be a better way.

 Publishing books requires a lot of complicated tools and software that authors need to install, learn, and keep updated.
 It’s a necessary evil that we all endure.
-So when my ebook generator released a recent update, I dutifully installed it and reviewed the latest features.
+So when my ebook generator released an bug patch, I dutifully installed it and reviewed the details.

 And then my ebooks stopped working.